-CROFT ON INFANTS SCHOOL - S PORTS PREMIUM G RANT 2023-24 To ensure continued promotion of all aims of SPG Aim 1 Aim 2 Aim 2 Aim 3 Aim 4 Aim 5 Aim 6 Aim 7 To ensure that the PE & wellbeing Leaders continue to attend regular networking and CPD events.
+To ensure continued promotion of all aims of SPG Aim 1 Aim 2 Aim 3 Aim 4 Aim 5 Aim 6 Aim 7 To ensure that the PE & wellbeing Leaders continue to attend regular networking and CPD events.
 As part of this role the PE leader will be released to monitor actions undertaken across school that are linked with the School Improvement Plan. £500 To ensure effective and relevant monitoring of the quality of provision in school, as well as visiting excellence in other schools.
-To ensure school is applying current and 'best practise' thinking to the health, wellbeing and curriculumoffer.
+To ensure school is applying current and 'best practise' thinking to the health, wellbeing and curriculum offer.
 CPD - To attend all PE network meetings and information updates so that school remains up to date with the latest research and provision.
 This is an integral part of the leaders roles in ensuring that quality provision and opportunities remain for the children.
 All actions from SDP and SPG in pace and monitored with outcomes addressed and shared with stakeholders.
 New initiatives reviewed and in place if appropriate.
 Audits of pupil, parent and staff voice to inform future plans.
-To develop and increase the knowledge and understanding of children in relation to improving healthy eating and life-styles.
-Aim 5 Aim 5 Aim 6 Aim 7 To plan and deliver a broad range of activities to promote healthy lifestyles during 'Health Week 2024' £500 The PE & Well-being leaders will plan a 'Health and Wellbeing Week' in school to continue to raise its profile across school.
+Autumn term: PE and wellbeing leads have attended all network events PE leader also attended the Wakefield PE conference and is up to date with the latest research.
+School is now a member of the PE association To develop and increase the knowledge and understanding of children in relation to improving healthy eating and life-styles.
+Aim 5 Aim 6 Aim 7 To plan and deliver a broad range of activities to promote healthy lifestyles during 'Health Week 2024' £500 The PE & Well-being leaders will plan a 'Health and Wellbeing Week' in school to continue to raise its profile across school.
 Activities, visitors and coaches will ensure that the children experience opportunities related to sport, healthy eating, healthy lifestyles and mindfulness.
 Although health and well being is an integral part of the school curriculum, the Health Weeks are in place to ensure that there is a discrete focus on this important area.
 Health Week has taken place.
 Children have had the opportunity to take part in a range of sporting, fitness and health activities including workshops and information sessions.
-To provide equipment to continue to build children's confidence and develop a positive relationship with sport and physica activity.
+Autumn term: The PE leader has started organising health week To provide equipment to continue to build children's confidence and develop a positive relationship with sport and physical activity.
 Aim 1 Aim 7 To review provision in the KS1 outdoor area and develop further opportunities for games and activities related to physical development and fitness £500 Further opportunities will be provided for den building, growing, sport as well as quieter areas for children to support all aspects of well-being.
 To develop and sustain existing outdoor provision, a review of the outdoor area for KS1 and garden area alongside pupil voice will form an action plan for the developments required in this area.
 An action plan is in place and areas have started to be developed in the garden area and KS1playground.
 Further opportunities for development have been identified / planned.
 Key Aim INTENT (Linked to School / Government Focus) Initiative/ Objective (What?)
 Cost Action (How?)
 IMPLEMENTATION Aim to develop provision in place (Why?)
 Intended Outcome Evaluation of impact and outcomes/sustainability (Future Years) IMPACT